 Upscaling Digital Capabilities for Better Business Practices

-The Better Data Driven Business (BDDB) programme helps SMEs gain deeper consumer insights, enhance their business intelligence and data analytics capabilities, and scale up their businesses through the responsible use of data.
+The Better Data Driven Business (BDDB) programme is part of Singapore's digital transformation efforts that helps SMEs to leverage the power of data analytics to gain deeper consumer insights and scale up their businesses through the responsible use of data.
 It aims to support two types of SMEs, those that are starting to learn to use data to generate insights and those that seek to apply and share data for more complex purposes.
-With BDDB, data is no longer out of reach for SMEs, providing them with the necessary tools to leverage data for business success.

 Watch this video to find out how using business intelligence tools and effectively analysing data can help your business stay competitive in the digital economy.